Greene County to host Tribute to Heroes

 Vietnam veteran Rick Black had a dream to have an exhibit in Greene County that would honor heroes from the military and first responders.

 Black, of Waynesburg, died in 2021.
-However, his dream is coming to fruition with the Tribute to Heroes exhibit coming Oct.
-12-16 to the Greene County Fairgrounds in Waynesburg.
+However, his dream is coming to fruition with the Tribute to Heroes exhibit, now through Sunday, Oct.
+16 to the Greene County Fairgrounds in Waynesburg.
 Admission is free.

 “Very few people knew about his plans, but those of us who did wanted to make sure it happened and make sure his dreams became reality,” said JoAnne Marshall, director of the Greene County Promotion Tourism Agency and co-chair of the event.
 “We were fortunate to secure the Cost of Freedom Tribute this year; normally it’s a two- to three-year wait.”